Prospect-Robotics/lib2813/README.md

 ```

 ## Fixing vscode jank
 As of version 1.85.1, vscode doesn't work properly with gradle composite builds without the old buildServer.
-To use the old buildServer, add the following line of code
+To use the old buildServer, add the following line
 to your settings.json
 ```
 "java.gradle.buildServer.enabled": "off",